mmistakes/jekyll-theme-hpstr/theme-setup/index.md

   creditlink: http://mademistakes.com #url to their site or licensing
 {% endhighlight %}

+By default the `<div>` containing feature images is set to have a minimum height of 400px with CSS.
+Anything taller is hidden with an `overflow: hidden` declaration.
+You can customize the height of the homepage feature image and those appearing on posts/pages by modifying the following variables in `/_sass/_variables.scss`.

+{% highlight sass %}
+$feature-image-height: 400px; // min 150px recommended
+$front-page-feature-image-height: 400px; // min 150px recommended
+{% endhighlight %}

 #### Post/Page Thumbnails for OG and Twitter Cards

 Post and page thumbnails work the same way.
 These are used by [Open Graph](https://developers.facebook.com/docs/opengraph/) and [Twitter Cards](https://dev.twitter.com/docs/cards) meta tags found in `head.html`.
 If you don't assign a thumbnail the image you assigned to `site.owner.avatar` in `_config.yml` will be used.